17 Best Flies For Ohio Steelhead: Proven Guide Flies

 Prince Nymph

-I use the Prince Nymph in sizes 8 to 12.
-I tend to use one size the larger when fishing off-colored water or when the steelhead are aggressive.
-I will downsize to a size 12 in the winter month when the steelhead are less active.
+Size 8 to 14.
+I will downsize to a size 14 in the winter months when the steelhead are less active.

 Hare’s Ear Nymph and Variations

-The Gold Ribbed Hares Ear nymph is an absolute classic when it comes to steelhead fly fishing, but it’s also a fantastic Ohio steelhead fly.
+The Gold Ribbed Hares Ear nymph is an absolute classic for steelhead fly fishing, but it’s also a fantastic Ohio steelhead fly.

 This fly pattern imitates a variety of aquatic life, such as sow, scuds, caddis larvae, light brown Stonefly, and mayfly nymphs.

-A great Variation of the traditional Hares Ear Nymph that has been great for Ohio steelhead is the Region Fishing Tungsten Soft Hackle Hares Ear Jig Head Fly.
+Two great variations of the traditional Hares Ear Nymph that have been great for Ohio steelhead is the Region Fishing Tungsten Soft Hackle Hares Ear Jig Head Fly. (top fly) and the Tag Hare’s Ear (bottom fly)

-I use it in size 8 and 10 mostly but will occasionally go to a size 12.
+I use it in sizes 8 and 10 mostly but will occasionally go to a size 12.

 Copper John

-I like the Copper John in sizes 10 to 12 for steelhead and I like the natural copper body as well as the black body, and sometimes the red body.
+Use sizes 8 to 12 for steelhead, and I like the natural copper body as well as the black body, and sometimes the red body.

 Egg Patterns